nickdademo/py_win_unc/index.md

 `username` must be `None` or a string representing a Windows username (logon).

-* If `None`, the this object will not specify a username when being used for a UNC connection.
+* If `None`, then this object will not specify a username when being used for a UNC connection.
 This means that Windows will use the username of the current Windows session when authorization is required.
 * If a Windows username, then `username` will be used if authorization is required for accompanying